how to propagate swiss cheese plant (3 ways)

 I really like this kind of continuous spray bottle.
 It evenly distributes the mist as long as there is pressure in the mechanism.
 It’s a lot less effort than pumping a spray bottle by hand and more thoroughly waters your plants.

-propagating monstera adansonii in water
+Propagating monstera adansonii in water

 I tried this method a few days after the peat moss propagation.
 Before cutting, I inspected the monstera stem for nodes that could reasonably reach the water when placed in the little salsa bottle I was about to place it in.